 Most drip irrigation systems require you to punch holes into the solid mainline tubing.
 The exception is if you are using ¼” micro-tubing as your mainline tubing (read about limitations).
-The thinking is that you use your mainline tubing to carry the water close to where you need it.
-Then you punch a hole and add a dripper or a reducing connector and run micro-tubing to the plant to be watered (watch a video on how to do it).
+The thinking is that you use your mainline tubing to carry the water close to where you need it, then you punch a hole in the mainline tubing and add a dripper or a reducing connector and run micro-tubing to the plant to be watered (watch a video on how to do it).

 Have 100's of Holes to Punch?

 For anyone needing to punch hundreds of holes, we strongly recommend a spring-loaded punch like the pro punch, pocket punch, or 2 in 1 punch & cutter.
 All of these are easy on the hands and punch nice clean holes, punch after punch.

 Loss Of Hand Strength?

 Anyone that has lost some hand strength due to arthritis or aging would also benefit from any type of spring-loaded punch.
 Also, a larger punch handle, like the Senninger Punch, is a bit easier to hold on to while punching, which reduces hand fatigue.
 With little effort, clean holes can be punched over and over if needed.
 We've also experienced good results with the Orbit 1/4" Punch Gun and the Pro Punch.

 Need to Punch Holes in Tubing Larger Than 1/2"?

 Most of our punches do this (except the Orbit professional punch or the pocket punch—these can only punch holes in ½” tubing).
-The pro punch comes with a removable guard that allows ¾” tubing to fit into the punch.
+The Pro Punch comes with a removable guard that allows ¾” tubing to fit into the punch.
 The green and red Senninger Punches work only off leverage and can also punch holes in tubing that's larger than 1/2".
 If you’re punching holes in 1” tubing, then we recommend a punch without a guide, like the Standard Punch, or Key Punch or Senninger Punch linked above.